angelaW1618/angelaW1618/README.md

 ## About Me
 - I’m currently working on something cool 😉
 - 🌱  I’m currently learning new stuff
-- 👨‍💻  Read more about my projects at [placeholder for my profile web, in development]
+- 👨‍💻  Read more about my projects at the links below

 ## Things I Code With